jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Leafpad and Mousepad

 * [Leafpad](http://tarot.freeshell.org/leafpad/ "Leafpad") is an opensource notepad clone released in 2004.
 Leafpad focuses on being light and having minimal dependencies.
-It provides syntax highlighting and is the default editor for [LXQT](https://lxqt.org/ "Leadpad default lxqt text editor") and was for Xfce until its replacement by mousepad.
+It provides syntax highlighting and is the default editor for [LXQT](https://lxqt.org/ "Leadpad default lxqt text editor") and was for Xfce until its replacement by Mousepad.
 Leafpad is built using GTK+.
 * [Mousepad](https://en.wikipedia.org/wiki/Xfce#Mousepad "Mousepad") comes standard in Xfce as a notepad clone.
 It is built using GTK3+.

 #### Sublime